1. Visit the Domestic Violence Court

 On the order of protection, there are several boxes to be ticked to stop the abuser:

-Not to come within so many meters of you and your residence, or not any friend- family to contact you for him, not to phone you.
+Not to come within so many meters of you and your residence, and/or friend/family to contact you in person or telephonically on his behalf. or him and/or the abuser may not contact you telephonically.

-Please read the form and tick all the relevant boxes.
+Read the form application form (see attached) carefully and tick all the relevant boxes.

 If you want the abuser to still reside with you, then the box: Do not to come within meters should not be ticked.

-If you have children and want the children to see the father, and have visits, contact the family advocate, to make a visit plan.
+If you have children and want the children to see the father, and have visits, contact the family advocate, to formulate a visitation plan.

 How to obtain a protection order the procedure: